Oral Appliance Therapy

 What is a Sleep Apnea Oral Appliance?

 A sleep apnea oral appliance is a custom-crafted mouthpiece worn at night to improve breathing for sleep apnea patients.
-It is an alternative to CPAP therapy, which is cumbersome, uncomfortable, and ineffective when patients do not follow strict usage guidelines.
-Several types of oral appliances can be tailored to your specific needs.
+It can be an alternative to CPAP therapy or surgery if your physician recommends you as a candidate for this treatment

 How Do Sleep Apnea Oral Appliances Work?

 Any sleep apnea therapy aims to keep the airways open for safe breathing and to keep oxygen intake at the correct levels.
 CPAP uses pressurized air to keep the airway open.
-However, oral appliances realign the lower jaw to prevent soft tissues and the tongue from blocking the airway.
+The oral appliances gently position the lower jaw forward, bringing the tongue/tissue forward, to prevent soft tissues and the tongue from blocking the airway.

 Who is a Candidate for an Oral Appliance?